shellpad/shellpad.nvim/README.md

 :Shell ping -c 3 localhost
 ```

-Hint: In the rg example, you can press gF on a file path to jump to the file under the cursor.
-This is a NeoVim/Vim feature.
+Hint: In the rg example, you can press gF to jump to the file under the cursor.
+See :help gF.

 ## Installation
 ```